-Grow at Home - Pak Choi•
+Grow at Home: the best way to grow Pak Choi•

 The standard Pak Choi (sometimes known as Bok Choy) is juicy, crisp and fast-maturing with a really good, strong flavour, good resistance to bolting and fast growth.
 A welcome green leaf in any winter kitchen garden.
 The green-stemmed cultivars tend to have a better flavour than white-stemmed varieties.
 They can also be eaten raw, stir fried or lightly steamed and served with soy sauce.

-Pak Choi in full sun or part shade in well-drained but moisture retentive soil rich in organic Growmattter.
+Plant Pak Choi in full sun or part shade in well-drained but moisture retentive soil rich in organic matter.
 Add compost to beds before planting and mulch with compost again at mid season to help with moisture retention.

 Sowing Pak Choi